• Recipes

 • Pulse cashews in food processor three or four times into a rough chop.
 Transfer cashews to a small bowl and cover with approximately 10 ounces of beer.
 Refrigerate remaining beer.
 Let soak 2 hours.

 • While the cheese cools, if using tempeh bacon for the coating, preheat oven to 300 degrees.
 Cut the tempeh strips into thirds and place in a single layer on a parchment- or silpat-lined pan.
 Bake for 30 minutes, flipping at the halfway point.
-Allow to cool then chop into bits.
+Let cool then chop into bits.

 Notes